zimo0110/humanDetection/README.md

 # humanDetection

 ## 1 line
-We efficiently count the number of people (gay trannies) in a room 😡
+We efficiently count the number of people

 # Requirements
 1. ultralytics